nathanrhead/code-challenges/leetcode/easy/two-sum/readme.md

 ### Notes and sources

-There are two solutions in this js file, one is mine and the other is Leetcode's, which is much, much more elegant, though no faster or space-sensitive than mine.
+There are two solutions in this js file, one is mine and the other is LeetCode's, which is much, much more elegant, though no faster or space-sensitive than mine.
 Both work.
 The whiteboard reflects Leetcode's solution.